wp-plugins/wurfl-image-tailor-connector/readme.txt

 == Screenshots ==

 1. Plugin is installed and activated.
-2. See how image sources are automatically delivered via the WURFL Image Tailor service.
+2. Image sources are automatically delivered via the WURFL Image Tailor service.